glowkeeper/P3D/docs/labs/week4Session2.md

 audioSource = GetComponent<AudioSource>();
 ```

-Now, in the script's `Move` method, you should call the method we're going to use to actually play the footstep sounds.
+Now, in the script's `Move` method, you should call the method you're going to use to play the footstep sounds.

 ```csharp
 PlayFootStepAudio();